CancerDataAggregator/CDA-HelpDesk/docs/source/usage.rst

 run(offset = 0, limit = 100, version = 'all_v1', host = None, dry_run = False, table = 'gdc-bq-sample.integration', async_call = False)

 **Parameters:**
     - async_call : bool
-    - async_call allows for
+        - async_call allows for queries to run async
     - table : str
         - table allows you to select with BigQuery table is being searched; default = ‘integration’
     - offset : int [optional]
         - [description].
 Defaults to 0.
     - limit : int, optional):
         - limit allows you to set the number of values that returns per page; default = 100
     - host : URL, [optional]
         - host allows you to change the server in which you queries run; default = None (Board Institute)
     - dry_run : bool, [optional]
         - [description].
 Defaults to False.
 **Returns:**
     cda python Q data type

 Q Comparison operators
 +++++++

-The following comparsion operators can be used with the `Q` command:
+The following comparsion operators can be used with the `Q` or `query` command:

 +----------+---------------------------------------------------+---------------+
 | operator |Description                                        |Q.sql required?|